 It was such a happy discovery for me to be able to make a nut-free raw-style cake using this chameleon of a veggie.
-After making the creamy cauliflower breakfast bowl, the next natural progression was cake… So I made the infamous cranberry cauliflower cake that seemed to have taken off like a storm — so many remakes of it, and so many flavor variations that people sent in and shared made me happy to know I wasn’t the only crazy who would think it was a good idea to make a cauliflower cake :D
+After making the creamy cauliflower breakfast bowl, the next natural progression was cake… So I made the famous cranberry cauliflower cake that seemed to have taken off like a storm — so many remakes of it, and so many flavor variations that people sent in and shared made me happy to know I wasn’t the only crazy who would think it was a good idea to make a cauliflower cake :D

 Seems like nut-free & veggie filled cakes are in demand, and I’m happy to supply :), especially when the solution is something as simple as a creamy white veggie….
 Someone jokingly suggested I needed to stock up on the cauli — already done… freezer is packed ;) …Get ye ready!